jack-brosnan/DivideWise/README.md

 ### View Space (Desktop and Mobile)

 The view space page provides detailed information about a specific space, including the associated expense lines and contributors.
 It ensures clear and organized presentation of data.

-- **Desktop View:**
-  A structured layout displays space details, a list of expense lines, and contributors.
-Users can add, edit, or delete expense lines and contributors directly from this page.

-- **Mobile View:**
-  On smaller screens, the design adapts by stacking elements vertically.
-Key actions remain accessible through prominent buttons and collapsible sections.

 ![View Space Mobile Placeholder](static/images/readme/dividewise_wireframe-viewspace.png)